leohackerman/hello_webapp/README.md

 ``locust -f stress_test.py``

 Once it's up, point to  ``localhost:8089`` using any web browser.
 Enter the number of users, the hatch rate and the host (in our case: http://34.75.248.3).
-CLick on "Start swarming" and observe the results.
+Click on "Start swarming" and observe the results.